 JG I “Richthofen” was of course ahead of its time.
 When JG I was founded, the Internet was still in its infancy and the idea of “online gaming” was an extremely new concept.
 Sierra’s Red Baron, after all, did not come with multiplayer functionality.
 However, there was the ImagiNation Network (INN), and because of INN’s existence, Red Baron Online was born.

-Owned by the Sierra Network (TSN), the INN was an innovative multiplayer on-line gaming system that would allow people to play cards, board games, golf, trivia, Red Baron, and even be tutored on your homework.
+Owned by the Sierra Network (TSN), the INN was an innovative multiplayer online gaming system that would allow people to play cards, board games, golf, trivia, Red Baron, and even be tutored on their homework.
 By today’s standards, it was archaic.
 For the day, however, it was cutting edge.